Nealel/wordsmasher/README.md

 # WORDSMASHER

-See it in action: https://ultimate-name-lab.herokuapp.com/

-It's heroku (free tier), so it might need ~30 seconds to load initially.

 ## what is this?
 It's a highly customizable, open-source fantasy name generator.
 It's a tool for writers, dungeon-masters, world-builders, conlangers, or anyone wants to a lot of made-up names with a consistent, distinctive feel to them.